 IoT solutions deployment for Digital Utilities/Smart Cities and in the Manufacturing, T&L and Automotive industries will drive the demand for Industrial IoT applications

 Rise of tech-savvy consumers along with increasing smartphone and mobile Internet penetration will continue to spur the growth of consumer IoT applications

-Consumer IoT adoption is expected to be slower than industrial IoT adoption owing to the cost of IoT devices and security as well as privacy concerns of consumers
+Industrial IoT adoption is higher than Consumer IoT adoption owing to the cost of IoT devices and security as well as privacy concerns of consumers

 IoT presents opportunities for players across the value chain, with application vendors expected to garner 50 percent share of the Indian IoT market